Peeing During Sex: Is It Normal?

 Should You Pee After Sex?

-No, peeing after sex is not necessary, but it might help prevent urinary tract infections (UTIs).
+No, peeing after sex is not necessary, but it's a really good idea to prevent urinary tract infections (UTIs).
 We do recommend you pee before sex to minimise any pee leaks.

 From bed to the toilet?
 I know that after nice moments with your partner, going to the toilet will not be as nice as staying in bed.
 But remember that it is easier to prevent infections than cure them.
 Peeing after intercourse may help you to prevent urinary tract infections which occur when bacteria enter the urinary tract and travel to your bladder.